JaneliaSciComp/NIDAQ.jl/README.md

 `BUILD_LLVM_CLANG=1` in Make.user, instead of using a pre-compiled distribution.

-Checkout Clang version 34da43c656f8a2451c2f7d63b38a5cc62f22f15a, as the most current versions do not type arguments that are pointers.
+One must also checkout Clang version 34da43c656f8a2451c2f7d63b38a5cc62f22f15a, as the most current versions do not type arguments that are pointers.

 Then,